 Later, you may be paid for your facilitating, enabling you to earn-as-you learn.
 Your M-S will give guidance.

-I now make it a condition of training that people complete the online Introduction to Therapeutic and Reflective Writing course at the Professional Writing Academy as this 8 week course is a good indication of commitment, maturity, organisational skills and understanding of the work.
+I recommend people complete the online Introduction to Therapeutic and Reflective Writing course at the Professional Writing Academy.
+This 8 week course is a good indication of someone’s commitment, maturity, organisational skills and understanding of the work.
 It contributes 20 hours of didactic and 20 of peer hours to the qualification.